 This article first appeared in the Museums Journal, February 2005, Vol 105, No 2 pp 26-29.

 Catherine Pearson investigated the history of Britain’s museums during the Second World War as the subject of her PhD at University College London, completed in 2008.
-Her research was supported by the Arts and Humanities Research Council (AHRC).
-She is currently editing the Second World War diaries of the curator and archaeologist, E J Rudsdale.
+Her research was supported by the Arts and Humanities Research Council (AHRC) and her thesis was published by Routledge in 2017 under the title: 'Museums in the Second World War: Curators, Culture and Change'.
+She is currently editing the journals of the curator and archaeologist, E.J.
+Rudsdale.

 The early months of the war were relatively quiet and became known as the period of the ‘Phoney War’.
 Nevertheless, preparations for war continued apace.
 In Colchester excavations for air raid shelters led to many archaeological discoveries and Eric was kept busy with these new artefacts being brought into the Museum.
 The Roman Vaults underneath Colchester Castle had been converted into a public air raid shelter and Eric was sworn in as a Special Constable to superintend the shelter.

 January and February 1940 were to be dominated by the onset of the severest winter for 45 years, which added to wartime hardships.
 However, despite the bad weather, the war was drawing ever closer to Essex with the coastal areas putting up a defence against enemy aircraft.